stryng/Y0uTubeB0t/README.md

 - The instance multiplies the drivers to watch the videos, ie, will instantiate for each video the configured value.

 ## Running script
+## Check your Chrome version by typing on URL chrome://version and get the ChromeDriver that suits your browser and drop it to the driver folder
 ```python
 pip install -r requirements.txt
 python app.py